PrestaShop/DocToolsBundle/README.md

 5. **How to test**

-This bundle includes automatic tests which are run automatically by Google actions.
+This bundle includes automatic tests which are run automatically by GitHub actions.
 You can run them locally by using:

 Unit tests:
 ```bash